swcool/markdownViewer/README.md

 Change Log
 ================
+### 1.0.6
+  - move buttons to right to keep outline and buttons in one place;
+  - Update outline css to have better fit size

+### 1.0.5
-- 1.0.5 Some UI changes: change width percentage; move top, source, bottom to left
+  - Some UI changes: change width percentage; move top, source, bottom to left

+### 1.0.4
-- 1.0.4 Used marked.js instead of showdown.js to render MD
+  - Used marked.js instead of showdown.js to render MD

+### 1.0.3
-- 1.0.3 Removed container border when print
+  - Removed container border when print

+### 1.0.2
-- 1.0.2 Add Wiki and Screen Shot
+  - Add Wiki and Screen Shot

+### 1.0.1
-- 1.0.1 Initial
+  - Initial

 License
 ================